 - Control your diabetes.
 If you have diabetes, work with your doctor to keep your blood sugars under control.

 - Quit smoking.
-Smokers are 2 1/2 times more likely to have a stroke than nonsmokers.
-In addition, women older than 35 who take birth control are at much greater risk for having a stroke.
+Smokers are more likely to have a stroke than nonsmokers.
+In addition, women who take birth control are at much greater risk for having a stroke.

 - Exercise.
-Thirty minutes of moderate physical activity each day can help control cholesterol, diabetes, obesity and blood pressure.
+Thirty minutes of moderate physical activity each day may help control cholesterol, diabetes, obesity and blood pressure.

 - Eat healthfully.
 Pay attention to the food groups – include plenty of whole grains, fruit and vegetables.
 Avoid excess saturated fats, trans fats, sodium and sugar.